 Sea Star Suite There are 8 spacious Sea Star Suites onboard, each with a queen size bed, situated on the Lower Deck and fitted with two opening portlights.

-The goal of Scubaspa Yang is to show guests the best that the Maldives has to offer by visiting desert islands, local villages, picturesque sandbanks, and the magnificent underwater world.
-There are 3 major geographical areas to be explored and Scubaspa’s regular itineraries cover 6 different routes within these areas.
-Experienced drivers travel to these sites to experience thrilling channel dives and witness a variety of marine life.
-Novice divers get a breathtaking introduction to the underwater world with pinnacle and wall dives.
+There are three major geographical areas to be explored in the Maldives and Scubaspa’s regular itineraries cover six different routes within these areas.
 Whether a beginner or experienced diver, everyone will find themselves face-to-face with marine life of all shapes and sizes, and witness big schools of fish and stunning corals.
-For those who are up to the challenge, Scubaspa’s dive guides are ever willing to take divers through intense currents where big sharks are commonly found.
-Whatever your skill level, Scubaspa are dedicated to customising a diving adventure to suit everyone.
+Whatever your skill level, Scubaspa can provide a dive experience to suit everyone.

 The Scubaspa Yang liveaboard has a 20 metre dive boat (dhoni) equipped with everything required for diving and relaxing day at sea including dive gear and air compressors, bathroom facilities, a sundeck, comfortable seating, a stern platform, and multiple entry points.